 It’s difficult to match the synergy that’s generated by teams collaborating face to face.
-In fact, those who advocate a full return to the office, post-pandemic, argue that teammates collaborate better when they’re together in the same space.
+In fact, those who advocate full-time in-office, argue that teammates collaborate better when they’re together in the same space.
 Videocall fatigue notwithstanding, we believe that the right communication and collaboration tools can recreate the proximity and access that being in one space provides, and help facilitate that elusive synergy!
 And nowhere is that more true than with our Hosted Voice with Webex offering.

 The simplest illustration of this (pun intended!) is Webex’s whiteboard feature.
 They say a picture is worth a thousand words… so a scribbled flowchart or a rough sketch of a circuit must be worth at least a hundred!
 In this age of virtual collaboration, we’ve all been frustrated by having to explain a concept by email, in a chat or over the phone, that we could have just drawn on a napkin in 30 seconds.
 In Webex, users can easily create a whiteboard and draw their ideas with their mouse (or on a touch-screen) so that their more visual ideas can be catalogued and shared just as easily as in person.

 As fun as the whiteboard is, it’s the spaces and teams features that take Webex beyond a unified communications platform with excellent videoconferencing and video calling capabilities, to make it a flexible, dynamic, and seamless collaboration tool.